zikula/core/src/docs/FEATURES.md

    - Font-Awesome
    - jQuery
  - Hook system for connecting module features with each other
+   - Hooks are a dynamic event dispatcher, allowing the administrator to choose which listeners respond to events.
  - Multi-language & translation support
  - Users and Groups management
    - OAuth integration